mergestat/syncs/syncs/jira/README.md

 ## Caveats

 Currently, this sync only works with either Postgres v14 with implicit authentication.
 To use it with password-based authentication, use Postgres v13 or below.
+This is being tracked under mergestat/syncs#80